ValentinaAng/Sentiment-Analysis-NLP/README.md

 | **Macro Avg** | 0.64 | 0.70   | 0.66     | 2891    |
 | **Weighted Avg** | 0.75 | 0.70   | 0.71     | 2891    |

-## Results wuth Pre-trained model:
+## Results with Pre-trained model:

 `Accuracy`: 0.84
 I only evaluated accuracy, which has improved compared to before, now reaching 0.70.